 163. As most plugs get too hot in a Trojan engine, and cause pre-ignition, special attention must be given to the type used.
 In some types, the porcelains crack; others, with mica insulation, may stand the heat, but their insulation slowly fails, and may cause starting troubles for weeks.
-The Champion A 63, with the points set .020" apart (half a millimetre), gives the best results.
+The Champion A63, with the points set .015" apart, gives the best results.
+The gap may be set to the same wire gauge as that supplied in the tool kit for the circuit-breaker; although on the small side, it is satisfactory because the gap burns larger with use.

 On no account should the central electrode be bent, because, in doing this, the porcelain insulator may very easily be cracked or broken.